 File photo by Darren Langit/Rappler

-PAGASA uses color-coded rainfall advisories to warn the public of heavy to torrential rain and possible flooding.
-These advisories – yellow, orange, and red – are usually issued every 3 hours.
+PAGASA uses color-coded rainfall warnings to alert the public that there will be heavy to torrential rain and possible flooding.
+These warnings – yellow, orange, and red – are usually issued every 3 hours.

 PAGASA issues daily weather forecasts every 4 am and 4 pm.
 When there's a tropical cyclone, bulletins are issued every 5 am, 11 am, 5 pm, and 11 pm.
 If a tropical cyclone is particularly threatening or many areas are affected, the frequency of bulletins becomes every 3 hours, so there are also bulletins every 8 am, 2 pm, and 8 pm, on top of the 4 original ones. – Rappler.com